keymanapp/keyboards/release/gff/gff_gurage/README.md

 ጉራጊና (Gurage) Keyboard
 ====================

-Copyright (C) 2019-2020 Ge'ez Frontier Foundation
+Copyright (C) 2019-2010 Ge'ez Frontier Foundation

-Version 0.7
+Version 0.8

-This is a Gurage (ጉራጊና , ISO-639-2 swg) language mnemonic input method.
-It requires a font supporting Ethiopic script under the Unicode 4.1 standard along with 4 additions for the 2018 pilot orthography developed by Dr. Fekede Menuta.
-The included "Gurage" fonts contain reference glyphs for the experimental orthography.
+This is a Gurage (ጉራጊና , ISO-639-2 swg) language mnemonic input method for the Gurage orthography devised by Dr. Fekede Menuta and adopted in Unicode 14.
+It requires a font supporting the Ethiopic Extended-B block defined in the Unicode 14 standard.
+A collection of six fonts with names beginning with "Gurage" are included with this package.

 Links
 -----